 The following activities are prohibited, except to the extent they are essential to directly support activities authorized to continue:

-1. Awards of grants, contracts, fellowships, or other forms, and memoranda of agreement.
+- Awards of grants, contracts, fellowships, or other forms of awards, and memoranda of agreement.

-2. Hiring of personnel, extension of appointments, or other personnel action which involve
+- Hiring of personnel, extension of appointments, or other personnel action that involves obligating funds.

 C. Phase-down Plan

-IAF management will notify employees of the IAF’s shutdown policy and general furlough process.
-Employees being furloughed will receive formal notice from management once the Continuing Resolution or appropriation lapses.
+Each office head will notify their employees of the IAF’s shutdown policy and general furlough process.
+Employees being furloughed will receive formal notice from the Personnel office once the continuing resolution or appropriation lapses.

 Inventorying property and reviewing files for appropriate disposition are considered an integral part of phase-down.
 Specific instructions for these and other similar functions will be issued when necessary.